How To Edit Your WordPress User Profile

 2 – Visual Editor

-Tip: Should you experience problems when trying to add code to your posts or pages (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: Should you experience any issues when trying to insert code into your content (e.g. HTML), try disabling the visual editor checkbox in this section.

 3 – Admin Color Scheme

-You can select a different global color scheme for your WP administration area from the default choices, or customize the color scheme using WordPress plugins …
+You can select a new color scheme for your WP admin area from the default choices, or customize the color scheme using WordPress plugins …

-Although this has no impact on what your blog visitors see (the external design of your site is controlled by themes) or the functionality of your site, this feature can be used to brand the dashboard with your corporate colors, or allowing users to personalize their own admin area.
+Although this will not affect what your blog visitors see (your theme controls the look of your website is controlled by your theme) or the functional aspects of your site or blog, this feature can be used to brand the admin area with your corporate colors, or allowing users to personalize their own admin area.

 To learn how to customize your WordPress dashboard, see the tutorial below: